We're Not Married!: Plot

-Bush remembers Hector (Paul Douglas) and Katie Woodruff (Eve Arden) talking constantly, but they have now run out of things to say to each other.
+Bush remembers Hector and Katie Woodruff talking constantly, but they have now run out of things to say to each other.
 When Hector gets the letter from the Governor's office, he imagines seeing all his gorgeous girlfriends again, then burns the letter before Katie sees it.

-Kind millionaire Freddie Melrose (Louis Calhern) is married to a young gold-digger named Eve (Zsa Zsa Gabor).
+Kind millionaire Freddie Melrose is married to a young gold-digger named Eve.
 When Freddie goes on a business trip, she suggests she'll fly that evening to meet him at his hotel, but instead sets him up.
 Another woman shows up instead, followed shortly afterward by three men who witness his fake adultery.
-Eve and her attorney, Stone (Paul Stewart), inform Freddie that while Eve is entitled by law to half his assets in a divorce, they want much more, threatening him with criminal charges.
+Eve and her attorney, Stone, inform Freddie that while Eve is entitled by law to half his assets in a divorce, they want much more, threatening him with criminal charges.
 Bush's letter arrives just in time to save him.

-Young soldier Wilson "Willie" Fisher (Eddie Bracken) is about to be shipped out to Hawaii and the "Asiatic-Pacific Theater."
-At the train station, his wife Patsy (Mitzi Gaynor) arrives late and just has time to tell him she is pregnant before his train leaves.
+Young soldier Wilson "Willie" Fisher is about to be shipped out to Hawaii and the "Asiatic-Pacific Theater."
+At the train station, his wife Patsy arrives late and just has time to tell him she is pregnant before his train leaves.
 He is unable to tell her that they are not married.
 He sends her a telegram, urging her to meet him at the port.
 There, he goes AWOL in order to try to marry her, while dodging two MPs.
 However, he is caught and thrown in the brig, and his ship sets sail.
 Fortunately, a military chaplain notices an upset Patsy and manages to extract the story from her.
 He then arranges for her and Willie to get married by radio.